 Rhode Island Criminal Appeals

 If you or a loved one has been convicted of a crime after a trial in the Rhode Island Superior Court, it can feel like the world has stopped spinning.
 This is especially painful when it feels like the trial wasn't fair- important evidence did not come out, or a witness was allowed to lie or present false evidence.
 A trial doesn't always go as planned.
-Sometimes the State, the police or the witnesses fight dirty.
+Sometimes it feels like the State, the police or the witnesses were fighting dirty.
 When you know that your loved one is innocent or that the trial was not fair, you need to call an attorney who promises to never stop fighting.

 You have the right to appeal the case to the Rhode Island Supreme Court.
 This process is not a new trial with additional evidence and testimony.
 Instead, the Supreme Court will review the transcripts of the trial and determine whether the law was correctly applied and proper procedures were followed.
 Generally, issues of fact are decided by the trial court and only issues of law are reviewed by the Supreme Court.
 There are exceptions to this, so an important part of working with Attorney Kara Hoopis Manosh is a thorough review of all of the case materials.

 Common Grounds for an Appeal in Rhode Island

 - Improper admission or exclusion of evidence